 Regrettably, sasha doesn't elaborate on these "openings to different types of self-organization" or "a different way" of struggling, both of which are potentially rich and especially vital sources of inquiry.
-But he does find plenty of space to offer my argument in "Finding Hope" as a resounding example of the "activist mentality."
-As he says, "it relies solely on getting more people involved, more people organizing and organized, but lacks the reflection necessary to begin to move us towards a qualitatively different practice."
-More damningly, he charges that I "reinforce and celebrate the specialized role of the activist as one who stands outside and above the masses - the famous real people - to be organized."

-cluded" or abstracted as one-dimensional "individuals," the systems of power that differentiate and exploit us don't disappear; and neither does resistance firmly situated in marginalization and difference, from the Lesbian Avengers to the Movement for the Survival of the Ogoni People in Nigeria.
+But he does find plenty of space to offer my argument in "Finding Hope" as a resounding example of generalized as the "exploited and excluded" or abstracted as one-dimensional "individuals," the systems of power that differentiate and exploit us don't disappear; and neither does resistance firmly situated in marginalization and difference, from the Lesbian Avengers to the Movement for the Survival of the Ogoni People in Nigeria.